sebadob/leptos-obfuscate/README.md

 }
 ```

-The component excepts an optional honeypot email address / link you can use, if you want to have a
+The component accepts an optional honeypot email address / link you can use, if you want to have a
 sophisticated setup and blacklist any sender that sends an E-Mail to it.

 The `delay_seconds` can be set as well.
 After this timeout, when mounted inside the browser,